Manor, Texas: Economy and transportation

 In 2006, the first parts of a central Texas tollway system opened, which included State Highway 130, State Highway 45, and State Route 212.
 These roads increased accessibility to Manor.
 A Walmart was built on the east side of town near the junction of U.S. Highway 290 and FM 973.
 Manor Medical Center broke ground in 2013.

 Manor has also been the location for a number of movies, notably What's Eating Gilbert Grape starring Johnny Depp.
 The story centered on a developmentally disabled boy, played by Leonardo DiCaprio, who regularly disrupted the town's tranquility by climbing Manor's old water tower.
 The tank, although no longer used, remains a landmark in the downtown district.
+There were also several episodes of "Fear the Walking Dead" filmed in Manor.

 Manor was initially considered as the site for a new international airport to replace the overcrowded Robert Mueller Municipal Airport; however, several environmental lawsuits were brought by the Sierra Club and others, slowing development until an alternative was presented by the closing of Bergstrom Air Force Base further south.
 This facility was rebuilt into Austin-Bergstrom International Airport which opened in 1999.